 Note: If only ONE power supply is installed, shutdown IS required.
-If TWO power supplies are installed and only one is being replaced, shutdown IS NOT required.
+If TWO power supplies are installed, shutdown IS NOT required.

-The Power Modules are universal input 100-240VAC, 50-60Hz.
+The Power Modules are universal input 100-240VAC 50-60Hz.
 Use the proper power cords for your region (PWR-000056-R, supplied with the unit).
-Although the TLX160 functions properly with one Power Module, it is recommended that the Primary and Back-up be connected to two independent power sources for redundancy.
+Although the TLX320 functions properly with one Power Module, it is recommended that the Primary and Backup be connected to two independent power sources for redundancy.

-- 1 Lift the green latch tab. - 2 While holding the tab up, pull the Power Module straight out of the chassis by the handle. - 3 Insert the new Power Module into the chassis and slide it in until it reaches the backplane connector.
-At this point, use just enough force to firmly engage the module with the rear mating connector.
+- 1 Loosen the mounting screw. - 2 Pull the Power Module straight out of the chassis by the handle. - 3 Insert the new Power Module into the chassis and slide it in until it reaches the backplane connector.
+At this point, use just enough force to firmly engage the module with the mating connector.
 If the module does not slide easily into the connector, do not force it!
 Damage may occur.
-Remove the module, reseat it, and start over.
+Remove the module and start over.